 Ship Full of Dogs in “High Life”

-In Claire Denis’s trippy film, a condemned man Monte (Robert Pattinson) and his daughter Willow (Jessie Ross) are the last survivors on a space ship of death row prisoners.
+In Claire Denis’s trippy film, condemned man Monte (Robert Pattinson) and his daughter Willow (Jessie Ross) are the last survivors on a space ship of death row prisoners.

 Towards the end of the film, Monte boards a ship similar to his own and encounters only stray dogs.
 They appear to have survived by eating each other.
 Monte’s now-grown daughter Willow (Jessie Ross) pleads with him to bring back one of the puppies she sees on the monitor, but he refuses, saying it would contaminate their ship.